 Only you can know if you’re spending too much time on a leisure activity.
 Here’s a good rule of thumb though.
 If you can still get the same amount of enjoyment of watching a 45-minute TV show as watching a 2-hour movie.
 Go with the show.

-Movies, unless they’re awesome, are often what some people might call a time vamp (as in vampire).
+Movies, unless they’re awesome, are often what some people might call a time vamp (vampire).
 They suck time away from you leaving you drained.

 Computer games are probably one of the most destructive time vamps there are.
 However, if you enjoy it, who am I to argue.
-But if I was going to offer a suggestion here, put a limit on how long you will play and STICK TO IT.
-Set the timer for 30mins and turn off the game the minute it rights.
+But if I was going to offer a suggestion here, put a limit on how long you will play and stick to it.
+Set the timer for 30mins and turn off the game the minute it rings.

 Hard to do?
 Yes.
 Good for us?
 Definitely.